hypo69/hypo/docs/gemini/out/en/doc/src/ai/tiny_troupe/TinyTroupe/tinytroupe/__init__.md

 ```

-This example demonstrates how to use the initialization functions from the `tinytroupe` module.
+This example demonStartes how to use the initialization functions from the `tinytroupe` module.
 Note that placeholder values like `"path/to/config.ini"` should be replaced with the actual file path.